Material received from Hilda Van Stockum and John Tepper Marlin from 1973-1991.

 Hilda Van Stockum was born in Rotterdam, Netherlands on February 9, 1908.
 Her father, Abraham John Van Stockum, was a naval officer.
 The family traveled extensively and by the time she was seventeen she had visited the East Indies, Paris, Switzerland, and Ireland.
 Van Stockum was always drawing and telling stories as a child and made a book for her brother when she was five years old.
 She, her mother, father, and two brothers moved to Ireland where she attended the Dublin School of Art.
 Completing her art education with four years in the Amsterdam Academy of Art, she developed a love for painting.
 She became an art teacher in Ireland and an illustrator for Browne and Nolan, publishers in Dublin in the late 1920s.

 She married E. R. Marlin who was a friend of her brother Willem in 1932 and moved to New York in 1934 where she became a Montessori instructor at the Child Education Foundation.
 She wrote and illustrated her first book for children, A Day On Skates: The Story of a Dutch Picnic, in that same year.
 In 1935 they moved to Washington, D. C. where she was an instructor in art and creative writing at the Institute of Lifetime Learning and studied at Corcoran School of Art from 1936 to 1937.
 She also became a United States citizen in 1936.
 She and her husband had six children who served as models for the characters in some of her books.
+One of her daughters is artist Brigid Marlin.

 Van Stockum's family moved to Canada where her husband was an official of the Provisional International Civil Aviation Organization.
 Van Stockum continued writing children's books and began setting them in Canada.
 She published more than twenty books of her own and illustrated another dozen for other authors.
 She wrote a series about the O'Sullivan family of Ireland and another about the Mitchell family, depicting life in the United States during World War II.
 Her own children provided inspiration, but the refinement of the characters and social situations are considered Van Stockum's special gift.
 She also contributed to English literature for children by translating several stories set in foreign lands.
 In 1990 she was residing and working in Berkhamsted, Hertfordshire, England.

-During the course of her career she has had several individual shows at such galleries as the Painters Gallery in Dublin (1953), Difas Gallery in Geneva (1964), De Kuyl Gallery in Bilthoven, Netherlands (1964), Venables Gallery in Washington, D.C.
+During the course of her career she had several individual shows at such galleries as the Painters Gallery in Dublin (1953), Difas Gallery in Geneva (1964), De Kuyl Gallery in Bilthoven, Netherlands (1964), Venables Gallery in Washington, D.C.
 (1974), Den Arts Gallery in Ottawa (1974), and Royal Hibernian Academy (circa 1990).
 She was president of the Children's Book Guild in Washington, D. C. (1972-1974) and received the Newbery Honor Award in 1935 for A Day On Skates: The Story of a Dutch Picnic.

 The collection contains correspondence, material for fifteen book titles, an exhibition catalog, and unidentified illustrations.
 The correspondence, all with the de Grummond Collection and dating 1973-1979 and undated, is arranged in chronological order.
 The book titles are organized alphabetically with material for each arranged in the probable order in which it was created.